alpatania/AHBA_microarray_Mapper/README.md

 > **DISCLAIMER:**
 > Running all the scripts in this repository is going to give the list of all the results found in the paper, but not the figures or the standard exploratory analysis ( i.e. the histograms and KS tests ).
 > I am willing to change this decision if anyone needs it, write to me or start an issue

+## To do list:
+  - [x] put up the datasets
+  - [x] make a parameters selection script
+  - [x] make all code into scripts that can be run from command line
+  - [ ] make a script to compute the agreement matrix
+  - [x] make the shortest path script
+  - [x] write a tutorial on how to run all the code
+  - [ ] find a way to put the dataset that are too big for git
+  - [ ] add the list of sample ids used by Richiardi et al. in their paper

 ## Content:
 1. data:
     - dataset normalized *this is not actually possible on git because of the file size, i'll find another way, in the meantime write me an email*